chrislorro/smashing_dash_pse/README.md

 ### Widgets

-Predefined widgets can be found in `smashing_dash_pse/widgets`, custom or downloaded widgets should be configured here.  _For a full comprehensive list and examples, refer to the [Documentation](https://github.com/Smashing/smashing/wiki/Additional-Widgets)_
+Predefined widgets can be found in `smashing_dash_pse/widgets`, custom or downloaded widgets should be configured here.  _For a full comprehensive list and examples, refer to the [Widgets Wiki](https://github.com/Smashing/smashing/wiki/Additional-Widgets)_

 ## Documentation

 It is important to understand and how to manipulate the data passed to the application by understand the Puppet Forge GEM and the Puppet Forge API.

-_For further details, please refer to the [Documentation](https://forgeapi.puppet.com)_
+_For further details, please refer to the [Forge API Documentation](https://forgeapi.puppet.com)_

-_and for information making API calls refer to the [Documentation](https://github.com/puppetlabs/forge-ruby#puppet-forge)_
+_and for information making API calls refer to the [Puppet Forge Gem](https://github.com/puppetlabs/forge-ruby#puppet-forge)_

-_for writing and customising dashing configuration see the workshop [Documentation](https://github.com/Smashing/smashing/wiki/Dashing-Workshop)_
+_for writing and customising dashing configuration see the workshop [Smashing Workshops](https://github.com/Smashing/smashing/wiki/Dashing-Workshop)_

 <!-- ROADMAP -->
 ## Roadmap